zuplo/docs/docs/articles/add-api-to-backstage.md

 Backstage allows you to document
 [API entities](https://backstage.io/docs/features/software-catalog/descriptor-format/#kind-api)
 using an OpenAPI file.
-Although Zuplo is OpenAPI based, you cannot directly use your `routes.oas.json` file, as it is missing details about your API.
+Although Zuplo is OpenAPI based, you can't directly use your `routes.oas.json` file, as it's missing details about your API.
 Instead, you will need to use the public-ready version of your spec, by adding an [OpenAPI Spec Handler](../handlers/openapi.md).